GravityKit/GravityView/readme.txt

 == Changelog ==

-= develop =
+= 2.14.6 on May 24, 2022 =

+* Added: Now you can embed the Edit Entry context directly in a page/post
-* Fixed: Edit Entry link wasn't working when used inside an embedded Single Entry View
+* Fixed: Edit Entry link wasn't working in the Single Entry context of an embedded View
 * Fixed: Search Bar GravityView widget was not saving the chosen fields
 * Fixed: Multiple PHP 8 warnings